 Regenerative Agriculture: The Basics

-There is something beautiful about growing your own food, tending the earth and being gifted sustenance in return.
-When our current agricultural systems contribute to a quarter of greenhouse gas emissions returning to our roots and growing our own food may be our salvation (1).
-Redefining our agricultural systems is an excellent opportunity to transform global emissions.
-One method that has much potential is regenerative agriculture.
+There is something truly beautiful about growing your own food, tending the earth, and being gifted with sustenance in return.
+Our current agricultural systems contribute to a quarter of global greenhouse gas emissions, so returning to our roots and growing our own food could be a significant step towards salvation.
+Redefining our agricultural systems offers an excellent opportunity to transform global emissions, and one promising method is regenerative agriculture.

-Yields are typically less from regenerative farms but net nutrient content is significantly higher.
-Due to it being of higher quality it is sold for human consumption versus feedstock for cattle which has a lower market value.
-Therefore profits can actually be much higher even if yields are less.
-In one study regenerative fields on average yielded 29% lower but profited 78% more (2).
-It is about a balance between a production system and a consumption system.
+Regenerative farms typically yield less, but the net nutrient content of their produce is significantly higher.
+This higher quality food is typically sold for human consumption rather than feedstock for cattle, which has a lower market value.
+Therefore, profits can be much higher even with lower yields.
+One study found that regenerative fields yielded 29% less on average but profited 78% more.
+The balance between production and consumption systems is crucial.
 Production systems emphasize yields while consumption systems emphasize nutritional content.
 A balance is required to not only create the highest quality food but also make it readily available to all.
-The difficulty with this is maintaining the principles of RA while scaling it up to accommodate larger societies.
-We don’t have all of the answers now, but as this field grows and more people turn to new forms of agriculture, solutions will arise that not only benefit our health but our planet too.
+Scaling RA to accommodate larger societies while maintaining its principles is challenging, but as this field grows, more solutions will arise that benefit both our health and the planet.

 J. Poore,T. Nemecek (2018).
 Reducing food’s environmental impacts through producers and consumers.
 Science Jun 2018: 987-992. https://science.sciencemag.org/content/360/6392/987